nineties/planck/spec/encoding.rst

 ------------

 Table of variables, constants, functions, types, etc. which are exported.
-Each uint pair represents kind of exported ID and the index of the ID.
+Each uint triplet represents type of exported ID, the index of the ID and the index of corresponding definition.

-The kind of ID is one of following ascii code.
+The type of ID is one of following ascii code.

 - 'V': variable
 - 'C': constant